ncatlab/nlab-content/pages/1/1/6/8/8611/content.md

 =--

-A corollary of this result is an important result in its own right, the **normal basis heorem**.
+A corollary of this result is an important result in its own right, the **normal basis theorem**.

 (Will write this out later.
 I am puzzled that all the proofs I've so far looked at involve determinants.
 What happened to the battle cry, "Down with determinants!"?)